/* Used to create bullet points on CMS lists by adding matching class to each item */

 Scheduled charging allows specifying periods where:

-Scheduled charging periods will override the regular charging settings.
+Scheduled charging periods will override the other charging settings.
 In particular, solar tracking will not occur when a scheduled period is active.
-Also, price and renewables limits are ignored during an Always Charge period.
+Also, price and renewables limits are ignored during a scheduled charging period.

-When the vehicle's battery reaches the specified level Charge HQ will revert to the regular settings.
-For example, if solar tracking is usually enabled, then solar tracking will resume when the specified charge level is reached.
+When the vehicle's battery reaches the specified limit Charge HQ will stop charging, unless another setting causes charging to start.
+For example, if solar tracking is enabled then solar tracking will resume when the specified charge level is reached if solar is available.

 NOTE: Charge HQ does not control the vehicle charge limit.
 If the vehicle charge limit is below the scheduled charge limit then charging will stop when the vehicle's limit is reached.
 Charge HQ will display a warning in this case.

-Always Charge periods will charge at a fixed power (amps), as specified by the Charge Amps setting.
+Scheduled charging will occur at a fixed power (amps), as specified by the Charge Amps setting.
 Notes:

 This example will cause charging to stop between 16:00 and 21:00 each weekday.